Information du profil

-I am a 32-yo Frenchman who decided to settle up in a little unrecognized country, aka Pridnestrovie or 'the country that doesn't exist'.
+I am a 34-yo Frenchman who decided to settle up in a little unrecognized country, aka Pridnestrovie or 'the country that doesn't exist'.

 My goal is to live closer to nature, in a more sustainable way, and live in a much more relaxed atmosphere.

-I now have two old houses and a couple outbuildings on 4,300 sq meters (about 46,000 sq ft) of land in the north of the country.
+I have two old houses and a couple outbuildings on 4,300 sq meters (about 46,000 sq ft) of land in the north of the country.
 There is an orchard, a vineyard, and a big field.
-My priority is to get the land ready (I already pruned the fruit trees with the help of some locals, and started growing veggies, but still need a lot of work around the plot), fix the roofs of the different buildings, then doors and windows.
-Then I will start working on the inside of the houses.
-One of them has beautiful murals and ceilings, made by a Soviet artist, and I would like to keep and fix them.
+One of the house has beautiful murals and ceilings, made by a Soviet artist, it is likely where you will stay.

-I have a well to take water from and intend to install a pump in the next future.
-I would also like to build a bicycle water pump so that one can exercise and save energy at the same time (good for the body, good for the planet).
+Water comes from the well (either from a bucket or an electric pump), and I would also like to build a bicycle water pump so that one can exercise and save energy at the same time (good for the body, good for the planet).
+There are also many springs around (not on my land, but in the village) which provide very nice drinking water (locals also drink from the well tho).

 The village is quite big for the country.
 It has about 600 inhabitants, two shops, a small museum, a post office, a bank, a dispensary, a library, a school and a kindergarten, a house of culture and a few other things.